Lithuania Amb. to Newsmax: Sanctions Drove Belarus Prisoner Release

 Belarus has faced sweeping U.S. and European sanctions over human rights abuses, election fraud allegations, and its alignment with Russia.

-The latest prisoner release followed years of diplomatic efforts aimed at securing humanitarian concessions from the government of President Alexander Lukashenko.
+The latest prisoner release followed years of diplomatic efforts aimed at securing humanitarian concessions from the government of President Aleksandr Lukashenko.

 McDonald emphasized Lithuania's central role in facilitating the transfer of prisoners from Belarus into safety.